zextras/tech-doc/source/_includes/_migration/carbonio-req.rst

 * |product| must be up&running during the whole procedure

-* To prevent any LDAP conflicts, |product| must be configured with a *local* domain, different from any domain that is going to be imported.
+* To prevent any LDAP conflicts, we suggest to configure |product| with a *local* domain, different from any domain that is going to be imported.
 You can use, for example, a domain like ``carbonio.local``